 Strict limits have been set for flue-gas emissions from waste incineration, and the ash has to be treated properly.

 Fortum HorsePower is a service concept in which Fortum delivers bedding to horse stables and picks up the bedding-manure mixture for combustion.
-We combust the bedding-manure mixture at the Järvenpää power plant, and has been delivered also to other energy companies.
+We combust the bedding-manure mixture at the Järvenpää power plant, and it has also been delivered to other energy companies.

-Peat is combusted in Finland and in Estonia, where it is a domestic energy source.
+Peat is combusted in Finland, Estonia and Latvia.
+Peat is a domestic energy source in all three countries.